Blood flow restriction training: Benefits

 BFRT has been shown to improve physical function, and improve pain and stiffness in patients with knee osteoarthritis (OA).
 When BFRT is used with the quadriceps, it not only increases lower limb muscle mass and strength, but significantly improves the functionality of the knee.
+Studies have shown that BFR training also allows patients with knee (OA) to endure more intense exercises with less pain.
+In other words, patients who used BFR training for exercises were compared to patients who did not, and it was found that those who used BFR training were less likely to discontinue their exercises due to pain.
 BFRT has shown to be a promising adjuvant therapy in dermatomyositis, polymyositis, and inclusion body myositis.

+BFRT has been shown to directly improve muscle strength and size in addition to markers of sports performance.
+The sports specific tests that have been implicated to improve with BFRT include: sprint testing, countermovement jump power, muscular endurance, agility test, vertical jump test, and 20-m shuttle run test.
+Of four studies that have tested BFR's affects on sports performance, three of them showed significant improvement in at least one of the aforementioned metrics with use of low loaded BFR when training.

+While low-load BFRT has been shown to contribute to muscle development in well-trained athletes, it has been noted that the neural stimulus of the muscle is different than high-load resistance training.
+A combination of traditional high-load resistance training and low-load BFRT will provide maximal results for athletes.

+Limitations

+In terms of timing, evidence suggests that utilizing BFR training for the purpose of increasing muscle strength immediately following ACL surgery is inconsistent.
+The current recommended clinical training load for the post-surgical period to address discrepancies in muscle symmetry is moderate-to-high resistance training.
+However, training at this intensity may be contraindicated due to postoperative insufficiencies.
+As BFR is primarily utilized in the postoperative period, multiple studies have shown inconclusive results of using this technique in physical therapy for muscle strength following ACL reconstruction due to inhibiting factors such as pain/inhibition, kinesiophobia, and various other study methods.
+Future studies should aim to research the effects of BFR training on individuals post-ACL reconstruction after those postoperative deficiencies have resolved.

 Risks

 When using belts and lifting straps as a tourniquet, the amount of pressure on the vasculature cannot be controlled and there are reports of rhabdomyolysis cases due to VOT (Vascular Occlusion Training).
 The original inventor of BFR training, Dr. Yoshiaki Sato, experimented between 1966 and 1973 to understand the precise pressure ranges for people of all ages that were safe and effective.
 These ranges were later confirmed by cardiologists Toshiaki Nakajima, M.D., Ph.D. and Morita Toshihiro, M.D., Ph.D. at the University of Tokyo Hospital on over 7,000 cardiac rehabilitation subjects between 2004 and 2014.